DevDolphin7/Dolphin_Clock/README.md

 # Dolphin_Clock
+All you need to download is "Install Dolphin Clock.exe".
+Feel free to browse the source code.

 This software was written by a Dolphin to learn items below and software distribution.
 My gratitude extends to SM-AML for providing inspiration for and the source of the dolphin audio.
 This software is designed to work on Windows 10, other OS have not been tested (I doubt non-windows OS will work).